Dholydai/writerz-with-an-attitude/README.md

 I designed the Dvorak 2025 to place the keys where the fingers of my two hands expect them to be.
 No more pain, writing is fun again.

-The Post-Mechanical variants establish a 'Nuevo Universal Keyboard' standard.
-These human-factored designs will fit in currently produced laptop
-PC cases.
-The forty-eight character keys make the keyboards ISO compliant, compatable with European languages.
+I contend that the Post-Mechanical variants establish a 'Nuevo Teclado Universal' standard.
+These human-factored designs will fit in currently produced laptop PC cases.
+The forty-eight character keys make the keyboards ISO compliant, compatible with European languages.

 <img src="Images/NoteBk6U.jpg" width="440" />